Loading Events

 Renovation or Revision: (re)writing Indigenous and Institutional Histories

-We are thrilled that Dr Ross L Jones will deliver the 3rd Hugh Anderson Lecture in the RHSV’s Distinguished Lecturer series.
+We are thrilled that Dr Ross L Jones will deliver the 3rd Hugh Anderson Lecture in the RHSV’s Distinguished Lecture series.

 Eric Hobsbawm wrote that national histories comprise ‘anachronism, omission, decontextualization and, in extreme cases, lies.’
 If we substitute ‘nation’ with ‘university’ does the truth hold, especially for foundational institutions in settler colonies, such as the University of Melbourne?
 In this lecture Dr Jones will take a number of case studies highlighted in his latest publication Dhoombak Goobgoowana and ask what this work has accomplished and whether it encourages a radical re-thinking of the role of institutional histories.
 Along the way he hopes to explain the strong connections between an eighteenth-century cockney pedestrian, a leading twentieth-century Australian psychologist, Indigenous knowledge and Hugh Anderson’s historical project.